Pittsburgh’s Laser Vein Treatment

 Laser therapy for larger varicose veins

 Another major drawback of sclerotherapy is related to vein size.
 As mentioned, it’s a great treatment for spider veins, reticular veins, and the smallest of varicose veins.
 Veins with a diameter of over 5 mm, which is slightly less than the width of a pencil, aren’t good candidates.
 They’re simply too large to treat, even using advanced foaming sclerotherapy medications which maximize contact with the vein walls

-At the Advanced Vein Center we offer laser treatment of veins, Beaver, Butler and Allegheny Counties.
-We treat all stages of chronic venous insufficiency, according to chronic venous insufficiency treatment guidelines
+At the Advanced Vein Center our providers are experts in the use of lasers to treat vein conditions.
+We also treat all stages of chronic venous insufficiency, according to chronic venous insufficiency treatment guidelines.

 Additional Venous Insufficiency Procedure Options